 Compensation in Pennsylvania and New Jersey can cover many areas, including:

 - Lost wages and benefits now and in the future,

 - Pain and suffering,

 - End-of-life expenses (if a loved one was struck and killed), and more.

 Every case is different, so the type of compensation and how much you can recover will depend on the unique facts of your case.
 The best thing to do is to speak with an experienced lawyer for advice.
 Our firm offers free case evaluations to auto accident victims and their families.

 Get Assistance from Experienced Auto Accident Attorneys

-Founded in Philadelphia in 1965, Gay & Chacker has gained a powerful reputation by holding true to our founding mission for over half a century: to serve our clients with respect, honest legal advice, and outstanding case results.
+Founded in Philadelphia in 1965, the law offices of Gay & Chacker has gained a powerful reputation by holding true to our founding mission for over half a century: to serve our clients with respect, honest legal advice, and outstanding case results.